Tikka (food): Etymology

 Tikka is a Chagatai word which has been commonly combined with the Hindi-Urdu word masala — itself derived from Arabic — with the combined word originating from British English.
 The Chagatai word tikka itself is a derivation of the Common Turkic word tikkü, which means "piece" or "chunk".

 Origin

 The precise origin of the dish is uncertain.
 Recipes for cooked meat enriched with spices and mixed within a sauce date back to 1700 BCE found on cuneiform tablets near Babylon, credited to the Sumerians.
 During the Mughal dynasty, the Mughals called "boneless pieces of cooked meat" Tikka.

 There are different varieties of the dish, both meat inclusive and vegetarian.
 Generally, the dish is defined as "a dish of small pieces of meat or vegetables marinated in a spice mixture".

 Preparation

 Tikka consists of boneless pieces of meat or vegetarian alternatives such as paneer, which are marinated in spices and yogurt and subsequently strung through a skewer to be cooked.
 It is generally cooked in a tandoor and served dry.

 Variations

 Indian-subcontinent variations

-The Indian variations of Tikka are the roots of the Western variations, including Chicken tikka and Paneer tikka, which are generally served dry.
+The Sub-continent, especially Pakistani, variations of Tikka are the roots of the Western variations, including Malai Boti, Chicken tikka and Paneer tikka, which are generally served dry.